DGxInfinitY/Valadoc-app/README.md

 # Valadoc Desktop Application
-This is a Desktop Application for the Valadoc website buiild with nativefier and electron-forge
+This is a Desktop Application for the Valadoc website built with nativefier and electron-forge

 # Installation Instructions
 Download the appropreate installer file in the releases tab for your computer.
 Then install the package.\